bonitasoft/bonita-engine/README.md

 To be able to successfully build the Bonita components that use the Engine, run:
 ```
- ./mvnw install -Ppackage,javadoc
+ ./gradlew publishToMavenLocal
 ```

 The command above runs all unit tests.
-To skip them, add the `-DskipTests` option.
+To skip them, add the `-x test` option.

 To run all **unit + integration tests** (on the default embedded H2 database), run the following command:
 ```
-./mvnw verify -Ptests
+./gradlew test integrationTest
 ```

-To run all **unit + integration tests** on mysql, postgres or oracle using a _Docker_ container, run one of the following commands:
+To run all **unit + integration tests** on mysql, oracle, sqlserver or postgres using a _Docker_ container, run one of the following commands:
 ```
-./mvnw verify -Ptests,mysql
-./mvnw verify -Ptests,oracle
-./mvnw verify -Ptests,postgres
+./gradlew mysqlDatabaseTest
+./gradlew oracleDatabaseTest
+./gradlew sqlserverDatabaseTest
+./gradlew postgresDatabaseTest
 ```

 How to contribute